jsam/lsf/.lsf/templates/constitutions/web-app-constitution.md

 This constitution establishes the fundamental principles, architecture, and governance for the {{PROJECT_NAME}} project.
 All development activities, architectural decisions, and operational practices must comply with these constitutional principles.

+The purpose of the software factory is to produce industry grade software in a highly automated fashion using LLMs.
+This means it should be able to reproducably create, iteratively extend and maintain complex business software applications.
+All parts of this constitution should be red with this target in mind.
+Trade-offs between parts of the constitution and principles are weighted based on this goal.

 ## Article 0: Agentic Development Principles
 1. **Context Efficiency**: Context is limited and precious, only provide relevant information
 2. **Minimalism**: Complexity is cost, always try to reduce features and assumptions to the minimum scope that remains compliant with the provided requirements.